 HB 2615 enacts the Acupuncture Practice Act, which prohibits the practice of acupuncture without an acupuncture license as of July 1, 2017.
 It authorizes the Board of Healing Arts to promulgate rules and regulations to administer the provisions of the Act, including licensure requirements and continuing education requirements.
 The bill specifically authorizes rules and regulations regarding verification of the applicant's practice of acupuncture, appropriate continuing education requirements for inactive licensees to become licensed to regularly practice acupuncture within Kansas, and fees.
 The bill also requires the Board to adopt rules and regulations to establish minimum education and training requirements for the practice of dry needling by a licensed physical therapist.
-(The corresponding dry needling rules and regulations were heard at the January 3, 2017, meeting.
-The corresponding rules and regulations regarding acupuncturists were heard at the October 24, 2017, meeting.)
+(The corresponding dry needling rules and regulations were heard at the January 3, 2017, meeting.)

 HB 2615 also enacts law regarding the independent practice of midwifery.
 It requires the Board of Healing Arts, in consultation with and with the concurrence of the State Board of Nursing, to adopt rules and regulations pertaining to certified nurse-midwives engaging in the independent practice of midwifery and governing the ordering of tests and diagnostic services, prescribing drugs, and referral or transfer to physicians in the event of complications or emergencies.
 It requires the rules and regulations to be adopted by January 1, 2017.
+(The corresponding rules and regulations of the Board of Healing Arts were heard at the November 20, 2019, meeting.)